tel/old-blog/_posts/2014-07-23-types_of_data.md

 type void then we can produce anything at all.
-If we represent this mode of use in terms of a function space then it means that for any type `a` we might desire, we can automatically construct[^constructing quodlibet] the function `Void -> a`.
+If we represent this mode of use in terms of a function space then it means that for any type `a` we might desire, we can automatically construct[^constructing-quodlibet] [^constructing-quodlibet-2] the function `Void -> a`.
 This family of functions, one for every type `a`, is sometimes known as the *principle of explosion* or by the Latin phrase "ex falso quodlibet", "from falsehood follows anything".

-[^constructing quodlibet]: I say "construct" because I mean that the nature of the types of data implies that *ex falso quodlibet* must be constructable.
+[^constructing-quodlibet]: I say "construct" because I mean that the nature of the types of data implies that *ex falso quodlibet* must be constructable.
 That said, actually constructing it in a language which implements these laws is a bit more tricky.
 Very formal languages like Agda and Idris provide special syntax to assert impossibility.
 Coq merely represents the law itself in its proof tactics system.
-In something like Haskell we have to resort to trickery, however, either using a "justifiable `error`" or an infinite loop ([check the source here](http://hackage.haskell.org/package/void-0.6.1/docs/Data-Void.html#v:absurd)).[^constructing quodlibet 2]
+In something like Haskell we have to resort to trickery, however, either using a "justifiable `error`" or an infinite loop ([check the source here](http://hackage.haskell.org/package/void-0.6.1/docs/Data-Void.html#v:absurd)).

-[^constructing quodlibet 2]: This idea can also be used to implement `Void` in Haskell, though it requires a new "type" of data and a type system extension called `RankNTypes`.
+[^constructing-quodlibet-2]: This idea can also be used to implement `Void` in Haskell, though it requires a new "type" of data and a type system extension called `RankNTypes`.
 Anyway, if we think of `Void` as being able to be transformed into another type `a` for any choice of `a` we can... just define `Void` that way: `data Void = Void { absurd :: forall a . a }` which auto-generates the function `absurd :: Void -> a` just like we like (hat tip to [/u/cameleon](http://www.reddit.com/r/haskell/comments/2bj7it/let_me_tell_you_about_the_types_of_data/cjjrzkz?context=3)).

 Since it's impossible to produce a value of type `Void`, we know that for any type `a` at least one of the following is impossible to